Since most of the family were cowboys, I would like to share with you a poem about cowboys written by Red Steagall in 1989.

 He believes a day's pay is worth a day's work,

-Ride for the Brand, The poetry and songs of Red Steagall, by Red Steagall 'Cowboy Poet of the State of Texas', Bunkhouse Press, 1993.
-If you ever get a chance, attend a performance by Red Steagall, you will enjoy it.
+The above poem came from: Ride for the Brand, The poetry and songs of Red Steagall, by Red Steagall 'Cowboy Poet of the State of Texas', Bunkhouse Press, 1993.